Lerbernard/sfmlproject-tictactoe/README.md

 # sfmlproject-tictactoe
-tic-tac-toe game
+cop 3003 - tic-tac-toe game
-this is a 2 player tic-tac-toe game this allows you to play tic-tac-toe with your friend this is my class project it's a fun game
-Lee Bernard - https://github.com/Lerbernard/
+this is a 2 player tic-tac-toe game this allows you to play tic-tac-toe with your friend the reason why I made this gae was because i need to make something for a class project and tic-tac-toe has always been one of my favorite games to play it's a fun game that is quick to play easy to learn and a great pass time game Lee Bernard - https://github.com/Lerbernard/ [![gamerunning.png](https://i.postimg.cc/SK5hm6tC/gamerunning.png)](https://postimg.cc/VSjTRCwk)
-[![gamerunning.png](https://i.postimg.cc/SK5hm6tC/gamerunning.png)](https://postimg.cc/VSjTRCwk)